azeema11/azerro_backend/PROJECT_PROGRESS.md

 **Azerro** is a comprehensive personal finance management platform that enables users to track investments, manage transactions, set financial goals, and monitor their overall financial health.
 The backend is built with modern technologies and follows industry best practices.

-## 📊 Overall Progress: **~98% Core Features Complete**
+## 📊 Overall Progress: **100% Core Features Complete** ✅ **PRODUCTION-READY**

-The application has reached a **mature development stage** with most core functionalities implemented and working.
-The system is **production-ready** for the primary personal finance use cases with a robust service layer architecture, enhanced type safety, and consistent best practices across all modules.
+The application has reached **full production readiness** with all core functionalities implemented, tested, and optimized.
+The system is **enterprise-grade** for personal finance use cases with a robust service layer architecture, enhanced type safety, comprehensive database optimization, and consistent best practices across all modules.

 ## 🏗️ Technology Stack